 - Prioritize adequate sleep

-Without enough sleep, we don’t allow the brain and immune system enough time to interact.
-(11) Simply creating a period of restfulness before bed and enjoying a full night of sleep can help to bolster the immune system, particularly during times when illness is more likely.
+In fact, without enough sleep, we don’t allow the brain and immune system enough time to interact.
+(22) Simply creating a period of restfulness before bed and enjoying a full night of sleep can help to bolster the immune system, particularly during times when illness is more likely.

 4. Consistent Exercise